 You must use the blog software provided on Moodle to post.
 Written posts should not be attached as word docs or pdfs.
-You should do your best to add images, and if possible, sound or other media, into the blog itself.
+You are more than welcome to add images, audio, video or other media, into the blog itself, as needed.

-Please note that there are more important details about this assignment on the course Moodle site.
+Please note that there are further important details about this assignment on the course Moodle site.